usnistgov/mass/doc/xray_efficiency_models.rst

 Detector X-ray Efficiency Models
 =======================

+.. warning:: This module requires the xraylib python package.
+Please see https://github.com/tschoonj/xraylib/wiki for installation instructions.

 Motivation
 ----------
 For many analyses, it is important to estimate a x-ray spectrum as it would be seen from the source rather than as it would be measured with a set of detectors.